Tulips Bring Brilliant Color and Elegant Form to the Spring Garden

 Tulipa 'Beauty of Spring' is an example of the Division 3 Darwin Hybrid class.
 It opens yellow with a red edge and matures to a soft yellow w/red.Tuiipa 'Beauty of Spring'

 Tulipa 'Gudoshnik' is an example of the Division 4 Darwin Hybrid class.
-Very variable, each bloom is unique in solid tones or streaked with red, rose, yellow and orange.Tulipa 'Gudoshnik'
+The blooms are large and variable, each bloom is unique in solid tones or streaked with red, rose, yellow and orange.Tulipa 'Gudoshnik'

 Tulipa 'Ivory Floradale' is an example of the Division 4 Darwin Hybrid class.
 Also known as 'Cream Jewel,' it is a very soft creamy yellow maturing to white.Tulipa 'Ivory Floradale' (also called 'Cream Jewel')